tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 The dilapidated medical ward was dimly lit by the natural light that filtered in from various broken windows.
 Thick dust, shattered glass, and skittering insects littered the floor.
 I crawled around overturned crash carts and toppled transport beds like I was navigating the tunnels and trenches of Okinawa.
 At the very end of the hallway, I spied a patch of weeds illuminated by rays of bright white light.

 There it was: my escape.
-A portal to the outside world.
+An open doorway.
+A portal to the world outside this place.

 Flickers of hope were quickly overshadowed by smoldering fear.
 As I got closer and closer to the exit, an unidentifiable smell was becoming more and more pungent.
 A mix of rotting fish, bleach, and tanning leather.